State Status and Reciprocity

 NC-SARA is a voluntary, regional approach to state oversight of distance education.
 As an NC-SARA member, the University is authorized to offer distance education programs in other member states without additional regulatory authorization from that state.
 All states within the United States are members of NC-SARA with the exception of Massachusetts, California and Puerto Rico.

-Questions or concerns regarding state authorization regulations and NC-SARA can be directed to Maria Stroth at 512-471-3271.
+Questions or concerns regarding state authorization regulations and NC-SARA can be directed to Ashleigh Moses at 512-232-3312.

 Student Complaints and Grievances